rxchel/rachellee/projects/electron-scattering/index.md

 # Electron-Molecule Scattering

-**Computational Chemistry · Electron Scattering · Quantum Chemistry · HPC**
+**Computational Chemistry · Quantum Scattering · Scientific Computing · HPC**

 ## Project Overview

-This project investigates low-energy electron scattering from methane (CH₄) using computational quantum chemistry and scattering theory.
-The goal was to calculate electron-scattering cross sections and characterize features of the scattering process, including Ramsauer-Townsend minima and resonance structures.
+This project investigated low-energy electron scattering from methane (CH₄) using computational quantum chemistry and scattering theory.

+The objective was to calculate electron-scattering cross sections and identify important features of the scattering process, including the Ramsauer-Townsend (R-T) minimum and resonance structures.

-I used two independent computational approaches, **UKRmol+** and **ASTRA**, to investigate the scattering problem and compare the resulting predictions.
+I investigated the scattering problem using two computational approaches, **UKRmol+** and **ASTRA**, and compared the resulting calculations with one another and with literature values.

 ---

 ## My Contributions

-My work on this project spanned the setup, execution, analysis, and interpretation of the scattering calculations.
+I worked across the computational workflow, from preparing the molecular model and configuring scattering calculations to running simulations on a high-performance computing cluster and analyzing the resulting data.

-### Electronic Structure and Model Preparation
+### Molecular Model Preparation

-I prepared the molecular electronic structure calculations required as input for the scattering calculations, including molecular geometry optimization and molecular orbital generation using **Psi4**.
+I prepared the molecular electronic structure used as the basis for the scattering calculations.

-I investigated different basis sets, symmetry settings, and active-space parameters to establish computational models suitable for the scattering calculations.
+This included working with **Psi4** to generate molecular orbitals and investigating computational parameters including molecular symmetry, basis sets, and active-space settings.

-### UKRmol+ Scattering Calculations
+### UKRmol+ Calculations

-I configured and ran electron-molecule scattering calculations using **UKRmol+**, including the construction of the molecular target and continuum basis and the setup of close-coupling calculations.
+I set up and ran electron-molecule scattering calculations using **UKRmol+** and its close-coupling framework.

+I worked with the molecular target representation, continuum basis, target states, and scattering-model parameters.
+I also diagnosed and troubleshot issues encountered during calculation setup and execution.

+### ASTRA Calculations

+I independently configured and ran scattering calculations using **ASTRA**.

+I investigated how choices such as basis set, active-space size, angular momentum, and target-state representation affected the calculations and used ASTRA as an independent computational approach for comparison with UKRmol+.

+### HPC Computing & Troubleshooting

-I performed calculations on a high-performance computing cluster and troubleshot issues involving continuum basis construction, target-state coupling, and calculation settings.
+The calculations were performed on a Linux-based high-performance computing cluster.

-### ASTRA Scattering Calculations

-I independently set up electron-scattering calculations using **ASTRA** and used the results to provide a comparison with the UKRmol+ calculations.

-This involved preparing the required input files, selecting appropriate scattering-model parameters, running calculations on an HPC system, and processing the resulting scattering data.
+I developed experience working with command-line workflows, managing computational jobs, interpreting program output and error messages, and troubleshooting calculations that did not initially run as expected.

-### Data Analysis and Benchmarking
+### Data Analysis

-I analyzed the calculated scattering cross sections as a function of incident electron energy and identified characteristic features of the scattering curves.
+I processed and analyzed calculated electron-scattering cross sections as a function of incident electron energy using **Python**.

-I compared the calculated results from UKRmol+ and ASTRA with literature values to evaluate the ability of each computational approach to reproduce experimentally and theoretically important scattering features.
+I compared results from UKRmol+ and ASTRA and benchmarked the calculations against literature values to evaluate the calculated scattering behavior.

 ---